 Why you Feel Career Stuck when you want a Career Change

 Why you Feel Career Stuck when you want a Career Change

-If you are starting a career today, you will experience at least 5 career changes and have 17 jobs over your lifetime.
+If you start a career today, you are likely to experience a career change 5 times and have 17 jobs over your lifetime.

-You are probably surprised at that prediction as the whole idea of career change sounds scary and the practical steps to career transition may have you feeling stuck what to do and how to go about it.
+You are probably surprised at that prediction.
+The whole idea of career change can sound scary.
+The practical steps to career transition may have you feeling stuck what to do and how to go about it.